kiba/Writings/fac/chp24_the_nox.md

 "I am concerned that you will get hurt," I said.
 "You got no armor and no weapon."

 "I know, but the Nox people are not incapable of protecting themselves.
-We have power and abilities beyond what you have shown to us."
+We have power and abilities beyond what your people have shown."

 Afterward, we followed them closely as they zeroed in on a Grimm.
 Better safe than sorry.